Arthur Karpus

 Arthur Joe Karpus (January 16, 1898 - March 15, 1983) was an American football, basketball and baseball player.
 He attended the University of Michigan from 1917 to 1923, winning a total of seven varsity letters, three in basketball, three in baseball and one in football.
 He played for Big Ten Conference championship teams in football (1918), baseball (1919) and basketball (1921).
 He was captain of the 1920–21 Michigan Wolverines men's basketball team that won the school's first conference championship in basketball.
 He was Michigan's leading scorer in basketball during both his junior and senior seasons.
 Karpus later played three years of minor league baseball from 1921 to 1923.
 After graduating from Michigan, Karpus worked as a mechanical engineer.
 He was employed by the Michigan State Highway Commission from approximately 1937 until his retirement in 1967.

-Early years
+Early life

 Karpus was born in 1898 and raised in Bay City and Grayling, Michigan.
 His father, Stephen Karpus, emigrated to the United States in 1889 and worked as a sawmill hand in Bay City.
 His mother, Helen (Kitze) Karpus was also an immigrant.
 In 1900, Karpus was living in Bay City with his parents and three older sisters.